tidalmigrations/db-scripts/README.md

 Simply run `docker-compose up -d` and the databases will be up and running and ready to be analyzed.

+You can find sample values for your Tidal Tools `Databases.yaml` file in this repo, in `./Databases.yaml.example`.

 ### Connecting

 #### MSSQL-2019